The different types of non-destructive testing are often complementary. As a result, we can exploit the advantages of combined techniques.

 Elie has been involved in numerous inspection campaigns at various utilities, performing analysis, data acquisition, site support, technical and procedure writing, as well as inspection process reviews for nuclear plant components, steel structures, pressure vessels, orthotropic bridges, composite parts and many more.
 As a trainer, Elie also teaches conventional ultrasound classes and is a member of the “Ordre des ingénieurs du Québec” as an Engineer.
 He graduated from the bachelor’s degree in Engineering Physics at Laval University in 2014 and has been working in the non-destructive testing sector since then.

+Nucleom is a Canadian non-destructive testing (NDT) company headquartered in Quebec City (Quebec), with offices in Montreal (Quebec), Toronto (Ontario), Kincardine (Ontario), Edmonton (Alberta) and Fort McMurray (Alberta).
 Providing a wide range of non-destructive testing services, Nucleom offers solutions that significantly increase the speed and reliability of inspections on critical equipment.
-Nucleom is pushing the boundaries of non‑destructive testing to safeguard the operation of critical infrastructure such as nuclear reactors and pipelines.
-Nucleom team team works in Canada and around the world, primarily on Canada’s world renowned CANDU reactor technology, to ensure these workhorses of the nuclear power industry continue to work safely and thus integrate the principles of social and environmental responsibility.
-According to the ASNT, “Nondestructive testing (NDT) is the process of inspecting, testing, or evaluating materials, components or assemblies for discontinuities, or differences in characteristics without destroying the serviceability of the part or system.
-In other words, when the inspection or test is completed the part can still be used.”
+Nucleom is pushing the boundaries of non‑destructive testing to safeguard the operation of critical infrastructures such as nuclear reactors and pipelines.
+Nucleom team works in Canada and around the world, primarily on Canada’s world-renowned CANDU reactor technology, to ensure these workhorses of the nuclear power industry continue to work safely and thus integrate the principles of social and environmental responsibility.